5.2 Burn Classification & PT Considerations

 • Burns are classified by depth as superficial, superficial partial-thickness, deep partial-thickness, full-thickness, and subdermal, with healing time and scarring risk rising as depth increases.

-• Adult Rule of 9s assigns 9% Total Body Surface Area (TBSA) to the head, each arm, the anterior trunk, the posterior trunk, and each anterior or posterior leg (18%), with 1% for the perineum.
+• Adult Rule of 9s assigns 9% Total Body Surface Area (TBSA) to the head and to each arm, 18% to the anterior trunk, 18% to the posterior trunk, and 18% to each lower extremity, with 1% for the perineum.

-• Anti-deformity positioning generally keeps the shoulder abducted 90 degrees, elbows extended, hands in the intrinsic-plus position, hips extended and neutral, knees extended, and ankles in neutral dorsiflexion.
+• Anti-deformity positioning keeps the shoulder abducted near 90 degrees, elbows extended, hands intrinsic-plus, hips extended and neutral, knees extended, and ankles in neutral dorsiflexion.

-• Custom compression garments are typically introduced once wounds are essentially closed and worn 23 hours per day for roughly 12 to 24 months to control hypertrophic scarring.
+• Custom compression garments are introduced once wounds are essentially closed and worn about 23 hours per day for roughly 12 to 24 months to control hypertrophic scarring.

 • PTAs report any change in graft integrity, drainage character, or pain pattern to the supervising PT before progressing range of motion or compression.